Accessible tabs: A step-by-step guide

 </div>

-Pro tip: If your tabs are stacked vertically, let your customers know by setting aria-orientation="vertical".
-The default is horizontal.
+Pro tip: If your tabs are stacked vertically, let your customers know by setting aria-orientation="vertical"

 <div class="mytabs">